 We suggest that the Anytime and Post Workout plates above are more useful than MyPlate for real people, especially those who exercise.
 These plates are based on solid scientific data and — perhaps most importantly — on the real-world eating experiences (and long-term success) of thousands of clients.

 You see, Precision Nutrition currently runs the world’s largest body transformation program.
-Over 6,000 men and women have taken part in this program – called Lean Eating – and, during the last 3 years alone, our clients have lost more weight than in all 11 seasons of the Biggest Loser combined.
+Over 10,000 men and women have taken part in PN Coaching, and during the last 5 years alone, our clients have lost more weight than in all 11 seasons of the Biggest Loser combined.